Center for Religion & the Human at IU launches new award for books about science, religion, and nature

 Haskell is a professor of biology at University of the South in Sewanee, Tenn., and also author of The Forest Unseen, a finalist for the 2013 Pulitzer Prize in nonfiction.
-Haskell will be invited to IU Bloomington April 13-14 for an award ceremony and workshop organized around his prize-winning book and related themes.
+Haskell will be invited to an award ceremony, reading, and discussion organized around his prize-winning book and related themes.

 The Iris Award is one of several initiatives supported by a $1 million grant from the Henry Luce Foundation that led to the establishment of the Center for Religion and the Human, which is directed by Winnifred Fallers Sullivan, Provost Professor of religious studies in the College of Arts + Sciences at IU Bloomington, and Associate Director Lisa Sideris, professor in the same department.
 Constance Furey, professor and chair of the Department of Religious Studies, is also a co-principal investigator on the Luce Foundation grant.

 The center’s mission is to foster collaborative explorations and scholarship around topics associated with what it means to be human in a world undergoing increasingly rapid social, cultural, and political change.